sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

       ]
     }

-In case PKIoverheid certificates are used, the certificate MUST be included as either an `x5c` or as `x5u` parameter, as per [[RFC7517]] Sections 4.6 and 4.7.
-Parties SHOULD at least support the inclusion of the certificate as `x5c` parameter, for maximum interoperability.
+In case PKIoverheid certificates are used, the certificate and entire certificate chain up until the root certificate MUST be included as either an `x5c` or as `x5u` parameter, according to [[RFC7517]] Sections 4.6 and 4.7.
+Parties SHOULD support the inclusion of the certificate chain as `x5c` parameter, for maximum interoperability.
 Parties MAY agree to use `x5u`, for instance for communication within specific environments.

 Please refer to [Algorithms](#algorithms) for more information on eligible cryptographic methods and keys that can be used by OpenID Providers.